albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

    for weight.
 This is a static value and not updated while flying.
    Calculated based on the selected aircraft performance profile.
 Empty if aircraft performance profile has no fuel consumption numbers set.
+-  ``Wind``: Magnetic wind direction and speed at the waypoint.
+-  ``Head- or Tailwind``: Wind at waypoint.
+Headwind is indicated by arrow down ``▼`` and tailwind by an up arrow ``▲``.
+-  ``Altitude``: Calculated altitude at waypoint.
+Uses aircraft performance to determine altitude.
 -  ``Remarks``: Turn instructions, flyover or related navaid for procedure legs.
+   Also shows user remarks that can be edited with :ref:`edit-name-of-user-waypoint`.
+   See :doc:`MAPFPEDIT` for more information.

 .. figure:: ../images/flightplan.jpg